juanhdzma/Titanics-Survivability-Predictor/README.md

-# Survivability Predictor - ANN, LR, SVM
+# Titanic's-Survivability-Predictor - ANN, LR, SVM

 The Survivability Predictor project aims to predict the survivability of individuals using machine learning models.
 The project utilizes a dataset that contains various features related to individuals, such as age, sex, number of siblings/spouses aboard, number of parents/children aboard, fare, and more.
 These features are used to train the models and make predictions about whether an individual survived or not.